SOTIF-AVLab/SinD/Format.md

 |Unit| [-] |[-] | [-]|[-]|
 - RawFrameID: The original frame Id corresponding to the moment when the state of the traffic light changes(The raw frame corresponding to the data frame: `Frame * 3 = RawFrameID`)
 - timestamp（ms）:	The moment when the state of the traffic light changes
-- Traffic light X(1-8): 0 for red light status, 1 for green light status, 3 for yellow light status; the traffic light position is as shown in the figure.
+- Traffic light X(1-8): 0 for red light status, 1 for green light status, 3 for yellow light status; the traffic light position is as shown in the Fig.1.

 6. <kbd>Recoding_metas.csv</kbd>